Alejandra Beatriz Sobrado

-I am a bilingual teacher, originally from Chile where I obtained a Bachelor degree in English and Spanish Education in 1994.
-In 2010 I got a Master Degree in teaching Spanish as a foreign language from University of Leon in Spain.
-In the summer of 2013 I was certified as an Official Oral Proficiency Tester in Spanish by ACTFL (American Council on the teaching of foreign languages).
-In the year 1999, I won the prestigious Fulbright Fellowship to teach Spanish at A&M Consolidated High School, College Station, Texas.
-While in Texas I also taught Spanish at Texas A&M University helping with the organization of courses and different cultural activities for undergraduate students.
-In the year of 2002-2003 I got an Advanced degree in Teaching and Curriculum at Monterrey University in Mexico and in 2004 I got a certification in curriculum and methodology from the School of Education at Harvard University.
+Alejandra Beatriz Sobrado is a bilingual teacher, originally from Chile where she obtained a bachelor's degree in English and Spanish Education in 1994.
+In 2010, Sobrado earned a master's degree in teaching Spanish as a foreign language from University of Leon in Spain.
+In the summer of 2013, Sobrado was certified as an Official Oral Proficiency Tester in Spanish by ACTFL (American Council on the teaching of foreign languages).
+In the year 1999, Sobrado won the prestigious Fulbright Fellowship to teach Spanish at A&M Consolidated High School, College Station, Texas.
+While in Texas, Sobrado also taught Spanish at Texas A&M University, helping with the organization of courses and different cultural activities for undergraduate students.
+In the 2002-2003 academic year, Sobrado earned an Advanced degree in Teaching and Curriculum at Monterrey University in Mexico.
+In 2004, Sobrado earned a certification in curriculum and methodology from the School of Education at Harvard University.
 Both degrees were obtained with scholarships awarded by OEA (Organization of American States).

-I think it will enhance my teaching abilities and it will help my students to reach their goals in a more efficient way especially in oral proficiency.
+Sobrado has 22 years of experience teaching and working with students with diverse cultures and ethnic backgrounds.
+Research interests include communicative approach.
+Sobrado says she thinks it will enhance her teaching abilities and help students reach their goals in a more efficient way, especially in oral proficiency.

 - Certified Oral Proficiency Tester (ACTFL)

 - Spanish Club Advisor

 - OEA (Organization of American States) scholarships 2003

 - Fullbright Scholarship 1999

 Select Media Mentions